How To Do a Moving Cleaning Just Right (A Detailed Guide)

 • Dust the cooling coils on your refrigerator

-• Clean beneath, behind and inside large appliances including your oven and fridge
+• Clean beneath, behind, and inside large appliances including the oven and fridge

-Even if you’re not a keen cook, the kitchen is the heart of many family homes and an important space to keep clean.
-Before bringing food into your new house, think about where you’re going to store it.
-Use lining paper inside cupboards to keep them free from stains and easier to clean in the future, and get the most out of your appliances by cleaning cooling vents and coils to make them run more efficiently.
+Even if you’re not a keen cook, the kitchen is the heart of many homes and important to keep clean.
+Before bringing food into a new house, think about storage — line cupboards with paper to keep them stain-free and easier to clean later, and clean cooling vents and coils so appliances run efficiently.

-It’s equally important to leave your kitchen gleaming when you’re moving out.
-Kitchens collect dirt and grease that can jeopardize your security deposit or make moving in an unpleasant experience for new homeowners.
-A pre- or post-move deep clean is also a great time to check home security features like smoke alarm and carbon monoxide detector batteries.
+It’s just as important to leave the kitchen gleaming when moving out.
+Kitchens collect dirt and grease that can jeopardize your deposit or make moving in unpleasant for the new owners.
+A pre- or post-move deep clean is also a good time to check smoke-alarm and carbon-monoxide-detector batteries.

-Top Tip: Always sweep and vacuum before mopping or washing.
-Dust clings to damp surfaces, so remove as much of it as possible before you get anything wet.
+Top tip: always sweep and vacuum before mopping or washing.
+Dust clings to damp surfaces, so remove as much as you can before anything gets wet.

-At Pro Housekeepers, we know a thing or two about deep cleaning a house in preparation for a move, or when you’ve just moved into a new home.
-Our moving in or out cleaning checklist should help you get everything done.
+At Pro Housekeepers, we know a thing or two about deep cleaning a home before or after a move, and this checklist should help you get everything done.

-We understand that the extra stress of cleaning can be too much to handle along with all the other aspects of a move, including contracts, paperwork, packing up all your possessions and maybe switching jobs or school districts — all on a tight schedule.
-That’s why our cleaning Pros are available to handle everything for you.
-Pre-book your house cleaning before or after your move and relax, knowing it’s another thing checked off your to-do list.
-We even offer same day service so if you need help in a pinch, give Pro Housekeepers a call for all your cleaning needs before or after you move house.
+We also know the extra stress of cleaning can be too much alongside contracts, paperwork, packing, and maybe a new job or school district — all on a tight schedule.
+That’s why our cleaning Pros can handle it for you.
+Pre-book your move cleaning before or after your move and relax, knowing it’s one more thing checked off.
+We even offer same-day service, so if you need help in a pinch, give Pro Housekeepers a call.